Alternative view: by date.

 Extremadura

-• Day trip totally rocked, as well as the formal dinner.
-Orga-team \o/.
+Day trip totally rocked, as well as the formal dinner.
+Orga-team

 Packages

-• I requested assistance for the src:graphviz package.
+I requested assistance for the src:graphviz package.
 While being a quite interesting technical challenge back when I started packaging various things, it is currently quite sucking my time, and I would really love someone else step in.
-I guess the RFH (#536245) will be turned into an RFA quite soon.
+I guess the

-• I’m also quite wondering what to do with Blender.
-Details can be found in my mail to debian-devel@.
+I’m also quite wondering what to do with Blender.
+Details can be found in my mail to

 GNU/kFreeBSD

-• The new wanna-build feature called edos-builddebcheck is really appreciated on kfreebsd-*; most of the time, I’ve been setting dep-waits because of missing and/or uninstallable packages.
-Now it seems that all that stuff is being handled automatically, and I only have to concentrate on the successful build logs, and on the failed ones due to needed porting, broken build systems, etc. EPIC WIN, if you ask me.
+because of missing and/or uninstallable packages.
+Now it seems that all that stuff is being handled automatically, and I only have to concentrate on the successful build logs, and on the failed ones due to needed porting, broken build systems, etc. EPIC WIN, if you ask me.d-i

-• We’re still waiting for util-linux in unstable but once that done, we should get hal (thanks to a close cooperation with both its Debian maintainer and upstream), which should make it possible to get a lot of packages from the X11, GNOME, and KDE stacks.
-Once that done, a status update might be sent to d-d-a@.
+(thanks to a close cooperation with both its Debian maintainer and upstream), which should make it possible to get a lot of packages from the X11, GNOME, and KDE stacks.
+Once that done, a status update might be sent tod-d-a@

 In the next hours or even days, I might be quite verbose so that people can have a tiny idea of what porting looks like.
 Or eventually what being in a bootstrapping phase looks like.